rapidstream-org/rapidstream-tapa/README.md

 sudo apt-get install g++ iverilog ocl-icd-libopencl1
 ```

-Then, you can install TAPA by running the following command:
+Then, you can install TAPA as a regular user by running the following command:

 ```bash
 sh -c "$(curl -fsSL tapa.rapidstream.sh)"